 Our charitable care is made possible by the support of our donors.
-Last year our chief medical officer and our chief operating officer approved care for 237 animals – each case must be reviewed for both medical and financial need – and with increased capacity and awareness at the hospital, we expect that number to grow in the years ahead.
-With an average case cost of $300, we provided more than $70,000 in charitable care last year.
+Each case must be reviewed for both medical and financial need – and with increased capacity and awareness at the hospital, we expect our numbers to grow in the years ahead.

 “I received Diamond at 10 weeks old and it was also a year after my amputation, and she gave me the emotional and mental support to accept my condition as an amputee.

 She has provided me with the emotional support I needed recovering from my ordeal.
 Diamond is all I have in my life right now and forever.
 I didn’t know how I was going to get her treated because I’m on a fixed income with limited resources.
 I’m very grateful for the treatment that she is receiving today…”

 Desperate and out of options, Kimberly turned to First Coast No More Homeless Pets to save her beloved cat, Spence.